gammasoft71/xtd/docs/downloads.md

    *Remarks: Verify if you can execute 'g++ --version' in "Terminal".*

+2. Install gsound

+   After g++, you need to install the [gsound](https://wiki.gnome.org/Projects/GSound).

-2. Install gtk3
+3. Install gtk3

    After g++, you need to install the [gtk3](https://www.gtk.org).

-2. Install CMake 3.3 or later
+4. Install CMake 3.3 or later

    After g++ and gtk3, you need to install the latest version cmake from [https://cmake.org/download/](https://cmake.org/download/).

    *Remarks: Verify if you can execute 'cmake --version' in "Terminal", if it's no, add cmake install directory to your path.*

-3. After installing g++, gtk3 and CMake, do the following in "Terminal" to Build and install :
+5. After installing g++, gtk3 and CMake, do the following in "Terminal" to Build and install :

 ```shell
 cd xtd_path_name